Some straightforward answers to frequently asked questions about Christian Science

 An adult choosing prayer and not medical help is one thing, but how can you make that decision for a child?

 Christian Science parents are like any other parents—they love their children and want the very best care for them.
 They know they’re under a moral and legal obligation to ensure that their children receive this care.
 Parents who choose Christian Science treatment for a child do so because they’ve seen the effectiveness of this treatment in their own lives.
-They do not deny their child access to appropriate medical treatment if that appears to be the best option.
+They do not deny their child access to appropriate medical treatment if that appears to be the best option, or is what the child wants/requests.

 What would you do if you broke your leg?